nixworks/public/news/2016/02/4/index.md

 ##### European migrant crisis
 ### [The President of Finland, Sauli Niinisto, in an address to the Finnish parliament (Eduskunta), says the current flow of migrants into Europe threatens the continent's Western values and that the UN's Convention relating to the Status of Refugees is outdated, saying "All estimates predict that the flow of people will increase this year.
 This is challenging the ability of Western democracies to help and also challenging the very structures underlying the idea of Europe". ](/news/2016/02/4/the-president-of-finland-sauli-niinistap-in-an-address-to-the-finnish-parliament-eduskunta-says-the-current-flow-of-migrants-into-europ.md)
-_Context: Europe, Westerners, United Nations, Parliament of Finland, President, Sauli Niinisto, European migrant crisis, Convention relating to the Status of Refugees_
+_Context: Sauli Niinisto, European migrant crisis, President, Parliament of Finland, Europe, United Nations, Westerners, Convention relating to the Status of Refugees_

 ##### China
 ### [The People's Republic of China charges Zhao Liping, former Police Chief for Inner Mongolia with murder, bribery and possession of fire arms and explosives. ](/news/2016/02/4/the-people-s-republic-of-china-charges-zhao-liping-former-police-chief-for-inner-mongolia-with-murder-bribery-and-possession-of-fire-arms.md)
-_Context: Inner Mongolia, Zhao Liping, China_
+_Context: Zhao Liping, Inner Mongolia, China_

 ##### Deputy Prime Minister of the Netherlands
 ### [The suspect in the murder investigation of former Deputy Prime Minister of the Netherlands Els Borst admits to have assassinated her citing political motivations. ](/news/2016/02/4/the-suspect-in-the-murder-investigation-of-former-deputy-prime-minister-of-the-netherlands-els-borst-admits-to-have-assassinated-her-citing.md)
-_Context: Deputy Prime Minister of the Netherlands, Els Borst_
+_Context: Els Borst, Deputy Prime Minister of the Netherlands_

 ##### Chicago
 ### [Five adults and one child are found stabbed to death in the Chicago neighborhood of Gage Park in the U.S. ](/news/2016/02/4/five-adults-and-one-child-are-found-stabbed-to-death-in-the-chicago-neighborhood-of-gage-park-in-the-u-s.md)